 Note: Please check the box in front of 'Is Corresponding Author' to confirm and formally attest to the corresponding author status for the person providing the information.
 Step 4: Upload manuscript and relevant files.
 The full manuscript, including main text, table(s), and figure(s) should be uploaded at one time.
 Please embed the main text, table(s), and figure(s) in a single manuscript file (Word or PDF) and remove all editing tracks and notes.
 While there are no writing or formatting restrictions for the first submission of the manuscript, it is recommended that the authors write a high-quality academic article according to the Guidelines for Authors before submitting.
-The ethics and relevant document(s) required for the Clinical Trials Study and the methods for uploading these documents are described below:

-Manuscript Type Name(s) of ethics and relevant documents required Sample Clinical Trials (1 of 6) Institutional Review Board Approval Form Download Study or Document It is recommended that the authors upload this important document required for research involving humans/animals if relevant to the study design (e. g. fully in vitro studies do not require IRB approval).
-The document is closely related to peer review and first-decision making for the
+The ethics and relevant document(s) required for the Meta-Analysis and the methods for uploading these documents are described below: Manuscript Type Name(s) of ethics and relevant documents Sample required Meta-Analysis (1 of 3) Biostatistics Review Certificate Download It is recommended that the authors upload this important document required for studies using biostatistics, which is closely related to peer review and first-decision making for the manuscript.
+(2 of 3) PRISMA 2009 Checklist Download It is recommended that the authors upload this important document related to manuscript writing of systematic review, meta-analysis, and scientometrics research.
+The document is closely